Combining Changes and Conflict Resolution

 For the conflict, you can inspect the changes and decide which version to apply.
 Select the line that represents the conflict and choose Resolve using Mine or Resolve using Theirs.

-Once you have chosen one of the three options to resolve the conflict, green check marks will appear to indicate that this conflict has been dealt with.
+Once you have chosen one of the three options to resolve the conflict, green check marks appear to indicate that this conflict has been dealt with.

 At any time, you can also choose to abort conflict resolution by clicking the Cancel button.
 The conflict will remain, and you can resolve it later.